 Several genes and chromosomal regions have been found to be associated with prostate cancer in various linkage analyses, case-control studies, genome-wide association studies (GWAS), and admixture mapping studies.
 Pathogenic variants in genes of high and moderate penetrance, such as BRCA1, BRCA2, the mismatch repair genes, and HOXB13 confer modest to high lifetime risk of prostate cancer.
 Some, such as BRCA2, have emerging clinical relevance in the treatment and screening for prostate cancer.
 In addition, GWAS have identified more than 100 SNPs associated with the development of prostate cancer, but the clinical utility of these findings remains uncertain.
 Studies are ongoing to assess whether combinations of these SNPs may have clinical relevance in identifying individuals at increased risk of the disease.
 Studies analyzing the association between variants and aggressive disease are also ongoing.

 Information is limited about the efficacy of commonly available screening tests such as the digital rectal exam and serum prostate-specific antigen (PSA) levels in men genetically predisposed to developing prostate cancer.
 Initial reports of targeted PSA screening of carriers of BRCA pathogenic variants has yielded a higher proportion of aggressive disease.
 On the basis of the available data, most professional societies and organizations recommend that high-risk men engage in shared decision-making with their health care providers and develop individualized plans for prostate cancer screening based on their risk factors.
-For example, some experts suggest initiating prostate cancer screening at age 40 years in carriers of BRCA1 or BRCA2 pathogenic variants.
+For example, some experts suggest initiating prostate cancer screening at age 45 years in carriers of BRCA2 pathogenic variants and consideration of screening in BRCA1 carriers.
 Inherited variants may influence treatment decisions, particularly for males with pathogenic variants in DNA repair genes.
 Studies have reported improved response rates to PARP inhibition among males with metastatic, castrate-resistant prostate cancer carrying germline pathogenic variants in BRCA2 and other DNA repair genes.